Pittsburgh Steelers vs. Cincinnati Bengals NFL Week 3 Odds, Plays and Insights for September 26, 2021

-AFC North foes meet when the Pittsburgh Steelers (1-1) host the Cincinnati Bengals (1-1) on Sunday, September 26, 2021 at Heinz Field.
-Pittsburgh is favored by 3 points.
-The point total is 43.5 for the game.
+AFC North rivals meet when the Pittsburgh Steelers (1-1) host the Cincinnati Bengals (1-1) on Sunday, September 26, 2021 at Heinz Field.
+Pittsburgh is favored by 2.5 points.
+The contest has a point total set at 43.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.